skynet-im/skynet/protocol.md

 ```

 ### **0x0E** RequestMessages ![networkUp] ###
 This packet is sent by the client to request channel messages that have not been synchronized yet.
 To request all missing messages use `RequestCount=0`.
 After sending all requested messages, the servers sends a _SyncFinshed_ packet.
+Because of dependencies it will happen almost every time that the client will receive messages from the server that it already has.
+These messages have to be ignored.
 ```vpsl
 <Int64 ChannelId><Int64 FirstKnownMessageId><Int64 RequestCount>
 ```